-In 2014, the most recent data available, the overall number of hate crimes came down slightly since 2012, while religiously-motivated crimes against Muslims jumped from 45 to 99 nationwide.
+In 2014, the most recent data available, the overall number of hate crimes came down slightly since 2012, while religiously-motivated crimes against Muslims more than doubled from 45 to 99 nationwide.

 The National Council of Canadian Muslims has been doing its own tracking of anti-Muslim attacks and vandalism, and has found incidents have increased since 2014.

 But Ryan Dyck, director of research policy and development with the rights group Egale Canada, says that without data on crimes motivated by gender identity and expression, we're not getting the full picture.

 "We know trans people are one of the most targeted groups," Dyck told Global News.
 "But because we don't collect data, we don't collect information on these circumstances, it makes it difficult to put in place any programming or training for police or communities to address these crimes."